haimbilia/BuyHub/readme.txt

 Multivendor - Released Version : RV-9.3.0
     => IOS/Android Buyer APP version : 2.0
     => System API version : 2.3

+Tasks :
+    => 82248 : DPO Payment Gateway Integration

 Known Issues and Problems :
+    => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.

 Following is a list of known errors that don’t have a workaround.
 These issues will be fixed in the subsequent release.
         => Change in minimum selling price when reconfigured by Admin